Kowloon Kurosawa

-Yoshihisa "Kowloon" Kurosawa (born 1971) is a Japanese businessman, essayist, and nonfiction writer from Tokyo, Japan.
+Yoshihisa "Kowloon" Kurosawa (黒沢 喜久, Kurosawa Yoshihisa) (born 1971) is a Japanese businessman, essayist, and nonfiction writer from Tokyo, Japan.
 He is best known for being the designer of Hong Kong 97 on the Super Famicom, which is considered to be one of the worst video games ever made.

 Currently, he writes underground travel journals and computer books in Asia, and resides in Phnom Penh, Cambodia.

 Career

 In junior high school, Kurosawa presided over a BBS for the computer system Amiga.

 He has been serialized in magazines related to computer games for enthusiasts, making use of his knowledge as a computer geek and the experience of the age of the magicom.
 Beginning with the coverage of pirated game software in Hong Kong, he began to write a travel journal about Asia's underground.
 He then moved to Cambodia and did free business papers and business activities such as running a bookstore, but both ventures failed.
 He continues writing in parallel with business activities.